RainerGaier/Namibia-2026/content/index.md

 >
 > <a href="https://tracks4africa.co.za/maps/africa/" target="_blank" rel="noopener">Tracks4Africa Map - A good place to look around</a>
 >
->>[!Important]
->>Something we have to keep in mind is the *weather conditions prior to our trip*, and forecast during our trip, that could influence the routes, as well as  vetenary and border regulations.
+>>[!todo] Something we have to keep in mind is the *weather conditions prior to our trip*, and forecast during our trip, that could influence the routes, as well as  vetenary and border regulations.
 >